welshea/excel_export_as_text/README.md

 regardless of file extension.

-The new QueryTable-based function needs to set ActiveWindow.Caption to the name of the file, so that it displays properly in the title bar and task bar, and so that ExportAsText can detect the proper default file name to export.
-Unfortunately, setting ActiveWindow.Caption disables the normal behavior of Excel's native SaveAs, so that it longer changes the caption to that of the newly saved file.
-So, I added additional support to ExportAsText() for .xlsx files, so that an OpenAsUTF8 imported text file can be saved as an Excel workbook and restore proper default caption behavior.
+The new QueryTable-based function needs to set ActiveWindow.Caption to the name of the file, so that it displays properly in the title bar and task bar (rather than Book#), and so that ExportAsText can detect the proper default file name to export.
+Unfortunately, setting ActiveWindow.Caption disables the normal caption behavior of Excel's native SaveAs, so that it no longer changes the caption to that of the newly saved file.
+So, I added additional support to ExportAsText() for .xlsx files, so that an OpenAsUTF8 imported text file can be saved as an Excel workbook and restore proper default caption behavior by setting ActiveWindow.Caption = False afterwards (False, not "", Microsoft's documentation for Window.Caption is incorrect).
 Workarounds for workarounds for workarounds....

 Macro buttons can be added for OpenAsUTF8 by following the same procedures detailed below, substituting OpenAsUTF8 for ExportAsText where appropriate.